bitlap/intellij-sbt-dependency-analyzer/README.md

 ## Advances Setup

-> If you are not sure, you do not need to use these settings!
+> If you are not sure, you do not need to use these configurations!

 Using configurations, analysis wait times can be dramatically reduced: